czgaotian/learning-languages/behaviorQuestion/index.md

 >
 > I cant say no when someone asks for help

-- My English is not very good, but I am still practicing and improving my English level.
+- My Germany is not very good, but I am still practicing and improving my Germany level.
-- Including listen comprehensible English content and practicing spoken English every day.
+- Including listen comprehensible Germany content and practicing spoken Germany every day.
-- Therefore, my English will continue to improve, and communication will no longer be a problem.
+- Therefore, my Germany will continue to improve, and communication will no longer be a problem.

 ### about advantages